Wanted (2008 film): Plot

-After several successful missions, and dumping Cathy with the help of Fox, Wesley has an unexpected shootout with Cross, where he accidentally kills the Exterminator.
-Cross shoots and injures Wesley in the shoulder.
-Sloan grants Wesley's wish to avenge his father and sends him after Cross—but then secretly gives Fox a mission to kill Wesley, saying that his name has come up in the Loom.
-Analyzing the bullet from his shoulder, Wesley realizes that Cross had used a traceable bullet for the first time (as his previous kills were all untraceable).
+After several successful missions, Wesley has an unexpected shootout with Cross, and accidentally kills the Exterminator.
+Sloan sends Wesley after Cross—and secretly gives Fox a mission to kill Wesley, saying that his name has come up in the Loom.
+Wesley realizes that Cross used a traceable bullet for the first time (as his previous kills were all untraceable).
 Wesley traces it to a man named Pekwarsky.
 He and Fox capture Pekwarsky, who arranges a meeting with Cross.
-When Wesley faces Cross alone on a moving train, Fox crashes a car into the train, causing a derailment.
+Wesley faces Cross alone on a moving train, which Fox later causes to derail.
 While Cross saves Wesley from falling, Wesley shoots him.
 Before dying, Cross reveals that he is Wesley's real father.
-Fox confirms this and explains that Wesley was recruited because he was the only person Cross would not kill.
-As Fox prepares to shoot Wesley, he shoots the train window below him and Cross, causing the men to free fall into the river.
-Wesley is retrieved by Pekwarsky, who takes him to Cross' apartment (which is located just opposite Wesley's) and explains that Sloan started manufacturing targets for profit after his name appeared in the Loom.
+Wesley was recruited because he was the only person Cross would not kill.
+After free-falling into a river, Wesley is retrieved by Pekwarsky, who explains that Sloan started manufacturing targets for profit after his name appeared in the Loom.
 Cross discovered the truth, went rogue, and started killing Fraternity members to keep them away from his son.

-Pekwarsky departs, stating that Cross wished Wesley a life free of violence.
-Wesley, however, decides to kill Sloan in order to finish what his father started.
-Wesley attacks the base using explosive rats (a tactic he learned from the Exterminator), killing surviving Fraternity assassins in a massive shootout, including the Repairman and the Butcher.
-Entering Sloan's office, he is surrounded by Fox, Gunsmith, and the remaining assassins.
-Wesley discloses Sloan's deception, to which Sloan admits his name appeared in the loom alongside the names of those present, and that he had acted to protect them.
+In order to finish what his father started, Wesley decides to kill Sloan.
+He attacks the base using explosive rats and kills the surviving Fraternity assassins in a shootout.
+Entering Sloan's office, he is surrounded by Fox and the remaining assassins.
+Wesley discloses Sloan's deception, and Sloan admits his name appeared in the Loom alongside the names of those present, saying he had acted to protect them.
 He gives the members a choice: kill themselves, per the code, or kill Wesley and use their skills to control the world.
-As the others choose to kill him, Fox curves a bullet around the room, choosing to follow the code and kill everyone, including herself, but not before throwing her gun to Wesley, preventing him from saving her.
-Sloan escapes in the mayhem.
+As the others choose to kill Wesley, Fox curves a bullet around the room, choosing to follow the code and kill everyone, including herself, and Sloan escapes in the mayhem.

 Wesley, penniless again due to his bank account being wiped out by Sloan, apparently returns to his desk job.
-Sloan arrives to kill Wesley but is shocked when the person turns around and is revealed to be a decoy.
-Wesley kills Sloan with a sniper rifle from Cross' apartment miles away (just as Cross himself had done to a Fraternity assassin at the beginning of the film).
-Wesley states that he is taking back control of his life before turning to the audience and asking, "What the fuck have you done lately?"
+Sloan arrives to kill him but is shocked when the person is revealed to be a decoy.
+Wesley subsequently kills Sloan with a sniper rifle from Cross' apartment miles away.